virteal/l8/README.md

     -- scoping (value of "this" related)
     .begin              -- enter new L8 scope
     .end                -- leave scope or loop
-    .scope( function )  -- return the L8 scope guarded version of a function
+    .Task( function )   -- return the .begin/.end guarded version of a function

   All these methods, if invoked against the global L8 object, will usually get forwarded to the "current task", the task that is currently executing.
 That